What are the home remedies for vertigo?

 Staying hydrated can help minimize dizziness and balance issues.

 The body needs 8 to 12 cups of liquid per day.
 While this includes all liquids, water is the best option because it is calorie- and caffeine-free and not a diuretic.
 Diuretics increase the amount of water and salt the body expels as urine.

-Both apple cider and honey are believed to have curative properties to relieve blood flow to the brain.
-Two parts honey and one part apple cider can prevent and treat vertigo symptoms.
+Both apple cider vinegar and honey are believed to have curative properties to relieve blood flow to the brain.
+Two parts honey and one part apple cider vinegar can prevent and treat vertigo symptoms.

 Various essential oils, when applied topically or inhaled, may help to ease the symptoms of vertigo.